Admissions Header

 The choice of device which includes tablet functionality - and an active stylus - enables a very wide range of online learning activities to supplement offline activities.
 Benefits include:

-Audio recording by students and teachers:
+Audio recording by pupils and teachers:

-Video recording by students and teachers:
+Video recording by pupils and teachers:

 Stop motion animations: